mustuner/mustuner.github.io/_pages/about.md

 My main research interests include PolSAR Remote Sensing, Applied Machine Learning and particularly ensemble learning algorithms.
 I'm the member of [IEEE Geoscience and Remote Sensing Society](http://www.grss-ieee.org/) and [International Society for Photogrammetry and Remote Sensing](https://www.isprs.org/).
 I received the award for Top Reviewers for Geosciences - September 2018 from [Publons](https://publons.com/researcher/1175331/mustafa-ustuner/).
 I have been voluntarily working for the [IEEE Geoscience and Remote Sensing Society](http://www.grss-ieee.org/) as the social media chair as well as the social media coordinator for [ISPRS Student Consortium](http://sc.isprs.org/home.html).
 I'm also a member of Information Resources for IEEE GRSS.

 I have been serving as an [Associate Editor](https://www.springer.com/journal/12517/editors) for the [Arabian Journal of Geosciences](https://www.springer.com/journal/12517).
-I'm a part of the organizing committee for [IGARSS 2020](https://igarss2020.org/default.asp) where serving for the publicity and outreach activities.
+I'm a part of the organizing committee for [IGARSS 2020](https://igarss2020.org/default.asp) where serving for publicity and outreach activities.
 Also, I'm serving as the [publicity co-chair](http://www.idrcongress.org/en/steering-committee) for the [International Disaster and Resilience Congress](http://www.idrcongress.org/en/anasayfa).

 I am currently working for the [Department of Geomatic Engineering](https://harita.artvin.edu.tr/) in Artvin Coruh University as a research assistant.